polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 Decoding validates that the point lies on the curve.
 If the data does not decode to a valid curve point, a `MalformedInput` error is returned.
 Prime subgroup membership is **not** checked.

+##### Sequences

+Several host functions accept sequences of elements (e.g. `Vec<Affine>` in `msm` and `multi_miller_loop`).
+A sequence is encoded as a little-endian `u64` length prefix followed by that many consecutively encoded elements.
+Each element is encoded according to its type (e.g. Affine points use the affine point encoding, ScalarField elements use the field encoding).

 ##### Example: BLS12-381

 Uncompressed serialization sizes for BLS12-381 types.